NanomatchGmbH/nanoscope-docs/docs/source/getting_started/licensing.rst

 ::

-    Properties [`List properties and compounds`] were computed using the Nanoscope Software provided by Nanomatch GmbH Nanoscope is available at https://nanoscope.readthedocs.io
+    [`List of properties`] of molecules [`List of compounds`] were computed using the Nanoscope Software provided by Nanomatch GmbH
+    Nanoscope is available at https://nanoscope.readthedocs.io

 Full version
 ------------

 For unlimited usage you need to purchase a commercial license from Nanomatch GmbH.
-Please contact us (info@nanomatch.com) for details.
-Further information is available `here <http://docs.nanomatch.de/technical/licensing/licensing.html>`_ .
+Please contact us (info@nanomatch.com) for a quote.
+Further information on the setup of a commercial license is available `here <http://docs.nanomatch.de/technical/licensing/licensing.html>`_ .

 ..
-ToDo: include pricing
+ToDo: include pricing once known.